glowabio/geofresh/documentation.md

 ## GeoFRESH in a nutshell

 Freshwater water bodies are highly connected with each other and with their terrestrial catchments.
 In the light of climate and land use changes as well as feedback mechanisms between earth systems, the integration of earth system data into freshwater research is long-overdue to assess those interdependencies.
 However, freshwater-specific characteristics like spatial connectivity and fragmentation as well as legacy effects require a specialized workflow.
-Within the pilot project ["GeoFRESH: Getting freshwater spatio-temporal data on track"](https://www.nfdi4earth.de/2participate/pilots), the aim was to built a prototype for a new online platform, called _GeoFRESH_.
+Within the __first pilot project__ ["GeoFRESH: Getting freshwater spatio-temporal data on track"](https://www.nfdi4earth.de/2participate/pilots), the aim was to built a prototype for a new online platform, called _GeoFRESH_.
 The platform provides the integration, processing, management and visualization of various standardized spatiotemporal freshwater-related earth system data.
 The platform is built around [IGBs GeoNode](https://geo.igb-berlin.de/) using RShiny and includes the newly created [Hydrography90m dataset](https://hydrography.org/hydrography90m/hydrography90m_layers/).
+The __second pilot project__ ["Connecting rivers and lakes FAIRly"](https://www.nfdi4earth.de/2participate/pilots) we integrated lakes into GeoFRESH, currently based on the Hydrolakes dataset and planned to be replaced by the NASA SWOT data.
+The aim for the __third pilot project__ ["The seamless interoperability of geospatial freshwater tools"](https://www.nfdi4earth.de/2participate/pilots) is an improved interoperability and user experience of the GeoFRESH platform, including interactive point snapping, an improved visualization, a connection to the _hydrographr_ R-package, and the integration of dam / barriers.

 <br/>